zachary-chiodini/Unit-Perceptron-Regression/README.md

 <hr>
 <p align="justify">
     The second order partial derivative with respect to the <i>k<sup>th</sup></i> coefficient in <b>Ω</b> gives (8).
-    The second order derivative gives the rate of change of the slope, which in this case is a constant.
+    The second order derivative gives the rate of change of the slope, which in this problem is always a positive constant.
-    It is also always positive, because the <i>SSE</i> in this problem is a concave up polynomial.
-    Additionally, the size of this constant reflects how steep and narrow the <i>SSE</i> function is with respect to <i>ω<sub>k</sub></i>.
 </p>
 <hr>
 <p align="center">